tangle-network/protocol-solidity/packages/contracts/docs/GovernedTokenWrapper.md

 function setNativeAllowed(bool _isNativeAllowed) external nonpayable
 ```

-Sets whether native tokens are allowed to be wrappedOnly the governor can call this function
+Sets whether native tokens are allowed to be wrappedOnly the handler can call this function